LightningCreations/lclib/doc/Time.md

 ### max_duration ###

 An implementation-defined specialization of `std::chrono::duration` that has the best period the implementation can deal with, represented using `chrono_val_t`.
 Guaranteed to be at least as precise as `base_duration`.

+`std::chrono::treat_as_floating_point_v<max_duration::rep>` must be false.

 ### instant_clock ###

 As of 1.3: The clock type used by instants.
 Defined as a clock for which has the date and time 1970-01-01T00:00:00.000Z (the unix epoch) as its epoch, and the minimum interval between reported instants is at least `base_duration`.
+The type of `instant_clock` shall be implementation-defined.

 `instant_clock` shall satisfy *Clock*.